ZoneAlarm Pro logo – firewall and antivirus from Check Point for Windows

 ZoneAlarm Pro – combined firewall and antivirus with a focus on network security

-ZoneAlarm Pro is a security suite for Windows that combines antivirus and an advanced firewall in one package.
+ZoneAlarm Pro is a Windows security suite that combines antivirus and an advanced firewall in a single package.
 It’s aimed at users who want more control over network traffic than Windows’ built-in firewall provides.

 We tested ZoneAlarm Pro on a standard Windows 11 PC, and installation was quick.
-Setup requires a bit more attention than many modern “one-click” solutions, which can be both a strength and a drawback—depending on how technical you want to be.
+Setup requires a bit more attention than many modern one-click solutions, which is both a strength and a drawback—depending on how technical you are.

 Firewall and network protection in practice

-ZoneAlarm is especially known for its firewall, and that’s still where the program stands out.
+ZoneAlarm is best known for its firewall, and that’s still where the program stands out.
 The firewall monitors all inbound and outbound traffic and can be set to Full Stealth Mode.
-In practice, that makes your PC invisible online to unsolicited requests.
+In practice, that makes your PC invisible on the internet to unsolicited external requests.

-During our test, the firewall quickly reacted to unknown programs attempting to establish network connections.
-That’s reassuring, but it can also lead to many pop-ups at first, until the system has “learned” which apps you trust.
+During testing, the firewall quickly reacted to unknown programs trying to establish network connections.
+That’s reassuring, but it can also lead to many pop-ups at first—until the system “learns” which apps you trust.

 Antivirus and malware protection

-ZoneAlarm’s antivirus protects against viruses, spyware, ransomware, and other types of malicious software.
-Scans can be customized so you choose specific files, folders, or the entire system.
+ZoneAlarm’s antivirus protects against viruses, spyware, ransomware, and other forms of skadelig software.
+Scans can be customized so you can choose specific files, folders, or the entire system.

-Performance was solid on our test machine.
-A full scan took time, but without making the computer unusable.
-Real-time protection ran steadily in the background without noticeable slowdowns in everyday use.
+Performance was reasonable on our test machine.
+Fuld scanning took time, but it didn’t make the PC unusable.
+Real-time protection ran steadily in the background with no noticeable slowdowns in everyday use.

 Anti-phishing and browser protection

-ZoneAlarm offers an anti-phishing feature that works with browsers like Google Chrome.
-It analyzes websites before you interact with them and warns you if a site is suspected of being fraudulent.
+ZoneAlarm includes an anti-phishing feature that can be used with Google Chrome.
+It analyzes web pages before you interact with them and warns you if a site is suspected of being a scam.

-Phishing remains one of the most common threats in the United States—especially via fake shopping sites, emails, and text messages—and it’s a clear advantage to keep this protection enabled at all times.
-During testing, several questionable sites were correctly flagged, which can prevent costly mistakes.
+Phishing remains one of the most widespread threats in the United States—especially via fake online stores and emails—so it’s a clear advantage to keep this protection enabled at all times.
+During testing, several questionable sites were correctly flagged, which can help prevent costly mistakes.

 ZoneAlarm Pro also includes extras like online backup and Find My Laptop.
-The backup component acts as a basic cloud solution for important files, while Find My Laptop can help locate a lost device.
+The backup tool works as a basic cloud solution for important files, while Find My Laptop can help you locate a lost computer.

 Honestly, these features aren’t among the strongest on the market, but they’re fine as a supplement if you want an all-in-one solution.